psu-psychology/neuro-521/README.md

 Please find below information about the required and supplemental readings along with some questions that will guide our discussions.
 PDFs of all readings are on the course [ANGEL site](https://cms.psu.edu/section/default.asp?id=201516SPUP%5F%5F%5FRNEURO521%5F001).

+I have indicated in **boldface** the reading that should be the focus of your review paper.

 ## 2015-01-12 -- Brain architectures for adaptive behavior

 ### Questions